-The SFD developed partnership and sale agreements issuance system, and improved the charts' indicators system to report on the MFIs, SFD and financial analysis.
+The SFD has also developed partnership and sale agreements issuance system, and improved the charts' indicators system to report on the MFIs, SFD and financial analysis.

-The SFD has conducted field approvals on the local portfolio of the Al Itihad Microfinance Program / Abyan in order to ensure the delivery of these services to the target group.
+Finally, the SFD has conducted field approvals on the local portfolio of the Al-Ittihad Microfinance Program / Abyan in order to ensure the delivery of these services to the target group.